-- Sales of live plants, whether planted or not (always retail sales and taxable); - Landscaping material or other property that is not annexed or attached to real estate; - Low voltage or solar-powered landscape lighting; - Site preparation performed in conjunction with planting live plants; - ❖ Installation of landscaping fabric and mulch in conjunction with planting live plants; - Building cleaning services (for example, gutter cleaning, power washing of siding); or - ❖ Pest control services (for example, grub, bag worm or other insect control, and deer, rabbit or other animal control).
-For more information on what is included in pest control, see the Pest Control Notice on the Department's website.
+- Installation of live plants even when the customer provides the plants; - Sales of live plants, whether planted or not (always retail sales and taxable); - Landscaping material or other property that is not annexed to real estate; - Low voltage or solar-powered landscape lighting; - Fine or finish grading performed in conjunction with planting live plants; - Installation of landscaping fabric and mulch in conjunction with planting live plants; - Building cleaning services (for example, gutter cleaning, power washing of siding); or - Pest control services (for example, grub, bag worm or other insect control, and deer, rabbit or other animal control).
+For more information on what is included in pest control, see the Pest Control information guide.